José Mayer

-José Mayer Drumond (born 3 October 1949) is a Brazilian former actor.
+José Mayer Drummond Araújo (born 3 October 1949) is a Brazilian former actor.

 Biography and career

-Mayer was born in Jaguaraçu, Minas Gerais, and made his debut on television in 1977 in an children's television series Sítio do Picapau Amarelo.
+Mayer was born in Jaguaraçu, Minas Gerais, and made his debut on television in 1977 in a children's television series Sítio do Picapau Amarelo.
 Three years later, he was in the first season of Carga Pesada, in the episode "O Foragido".
 In 1983, for his performances in Bandidos da Falange and Guerra dos Sexos, he won the APCA Award for Best Newcomer Actor.
 He became notorious by his main role in the television adaptation of O Pagador de Promessas.
 Most known for his roles as a leading man in telenovelas, he also acted in several films, including Perfume de Gardênia, for which he won the Best Actor Award at the 25th Festival de Brasília.

 Sexually harassment incident

 In April 2017, Mayer was suspended of working with TV Globo after the wardrobe artist Susllen Tomani accused the actor of having sexually harassed her.
 Tomani related the incident to the newspaper Folha de S.Paulo.
 Mayer denied the accusation.